 The cabins do not have individual washrooms, but there is a facility on the property with hot showers, toilets and running water/sinks.
 A hot/cold outdoor water tap allows for filling a jug and using your washbasin, as well as filling water bottles.

-FAMILY STYLE DINING
+FAMILY STYLE DINING at SHADOW LAKE LODGE

 In the distance a dinner bell rings out, drawing guests together after a day on the trails.
 Placards on the four long tables lit by candlelight indicate settings for each cabin, encouraging a mingling of personalities and opening the gates to genuine interaction.
 This is perhaps my favorite part of travel, strangers coming together in friendship, sharing conversations rooted in a common bond.
 It is a return to a time of healthy, in person discussion, a chance to connect with people from all walks of life and all corners of the globe.
 It is authentic connection.

 BREAKFAST: The day begins with a 7:30 am knock on the door, followed by a cheerful “good morning!”.
 At 8 am, guests convene in the dining cabin for a buffet of items such as yogurt, oatmeal and fruit.
 This is followed by a table service of hot dishes such as eggs, bacon, frittatas and fresh cinnamon buns.